 Mastering an instrument takes years of practice.
 If you prioritize your art in college, you might opt to pursue a Bachelor of Music or Bachelor of Arts in music.
-The NCES reported that 7,318 bachelor’s degrees were awarded in general music, while 4,031 degrees were awarded in general performance, 564 in music theory and composition, and 1,531 in music management.
+The NCES reported that 7,292 degrees were awarded in general music in 2018-2019.

 Physics is a math-heavy branch of science that explores the matter, forces, and laws that compose the universe.
-Students earned 7,211 bachelor’s degrees in physics during the 2017-2018 school year, the NCES reported.
-Although physicists often need a doctorate, the American Institute of Physics reported that companies in technology, banking and finance, engineering, and healthcare are hiring candidates with bachelor’s degrees in physics.
+College students earned 7,380 bachelor’s degrees in physics during the 2018-2019 school year, the NCES reported.
+Although physicists often need a doctorate, the American Institute of Physics reported that companies are hiring candidates with bachelor’s degrees in physics in: